 The main challenge of caring for a person with dementia is that communication is not always easy.
 Madam Goh's support network can be emotionally affected by her dementia.
 There have been difficult moments, such as when she accused the family of stealing from her.

 "We learned not to take offence when we understood her condition.
 Going for seminars and talks helped us to understand where she was coming from," said Zenia.

-Another form of support is to join a support group, such as the dementia support groups at Khoo Teck Phuat Hospital, National Neuroscience Institute or Alexandra Hospital.
+Another form of support is to join a support group, such as the dementia support groups at Khoo Teck Phuat Hospital or Alexandra Hospital.
 Being in a community of people with dementia or groups of families with dementia can be helpful.
-You can share experiences, learn tips and gain useful insights about those who are having similar experiences.
+You can share experiences, learn tips, and gain useful insights about those who are having similar experiences.

-Caring for your family member who has dementia shows love and can be rewarding, but the commitment can cause caregiver stress, and take a toll on the caregiver in the long term.
+Caring for your family member who has dementia can be rewarding, but the commitment can cause caregiver stress, and take a toll on the caregiver in the long term.
 Mental and emotional strain can be caused by stress, exhaustion, worry and continuous care demands.
-So caregivers should make the effort to relieve stress, care for their personal well-being, and ensure that their own needs are met first.
+So, caregivers should make the effort to relieve stress, care for their personal well-being, and ensure that their own needs are met first.